-National Food Literacy Mission is one of the flagship projects of ‘tharunam’ where we intend to use food as a tool to sensitize society about agricultural crisis and climate change which are leading to farmers’ suicide in India.
+National Food Literacy Mission is one of the flagship projects of ‘tharunam’ to use food as a medium to address agricultural crisis and climate change which are leading to farmers’ suicide in India.

 Food literacy is such an integrated approach where we can tackle different issues at a time.
 Imagine a scenario where consumers started demanding healthy food from the market.
 Whenever, we have a demand for healthy food that can create healthy pressure on farmers to adopt natural farming methods.
 Natural farming methods are always cost effective and reduce of health risks of the farmers as well.
 So, the indirectly, our daily food habits can cut down financial burden on farmers.
 Other side, various food demand can encourage farmers to go for crop diversification.
 Crop diversification can reduce pest attacks as well contribute to the bio diversity by attracting beneficial insects.

 In other scenario, when everyone starts understanding the role of farmers in environmental conservation and food security, it can help to tackle societal pressure on farmers.
 Financial problems and societal pressure are some of the root causes for farmers’ suicide in India.
-So, as an individual also we have responsibility to either choose or grow healthy food for all generations.
-This is all about core philosophy of ‘National Food Literacy Mission’ to tackle contemporary agrarian crisis and climate change issues.
+So, as an individual, everyone of us can impact ecology and economy either by eating or growing healthy food.